arachnetech/homebridge-mqttthing/README.md

 # Release notes

+Version 1.0.48
++ Upgrade to latest homebridge-lib (4.4.10 or later)

 Version 1.0.47
 + Fix: latest homebridge-lib (introduced in last build) appears incompatible with our references to Eve.Characteristic (e.g. Eve.Characteristic.CurrentConsumption)